A Close Look at 22nd Century Technology

 Star Trek Enterprise does the only right thing and corrects this visual deficiency or inaccuracy of the original Enterprise in TOS by giving the NX-01 four blocks of thrusters at the edges of the saucer where they are traditionally located on all Starfleet vessels at latest since the Constitution refit.
 Since the thrusters are just holes, there isn't any particular retro look to them.
 I could imagine they would have looked even better though, had they been nozzles sticking out from the surface.

 It was a logical decision to give Enterprise NX-01 a visible deflector, and already in ENT: "Broken Bow" Reed points out its importance: "...if I don't realign the deflector, the first grain of space dust we come across will blow a hole through this ship the size of your fist."
-It is pleasant to note that, unlike it was the case since TNG: "Best of Both Worlds" when the deflector evolved to a multi-purpose sensor/antenna/weapon, the 22nd century deflector has not become a plot-determined device.
+It is pleasant to note that, unlike it was the case since TNG: "Best of Both Worlds" when the deflector evolved to a multi-purpose sensor/antenna/weapon, the 22nd century deflector is not a plot-determined device.
 As for the look, the NX-01 deflector is a hybrid of the often ridiculed golden dish of the original Enterprise, backlit in blue like a TMP/TNG deflector.
-It is a bit strange that Enterprise has both of them, because in TOS the unlit metallic dish was the actual device, whereas it was the blue area on the Enterprise refit, the Excelsior and the Enterprise-C.
+It is a bit odd that Enterprise combines both styles, because in TOS the unlit metallic dish was the actual device, whereas it was the blue area on the Enterprise refit, the Excelsior and the Enterprise-C.

 Subspace communication had finally become the standard during TOS and TNG, but its speed seemed to vary arbitrarily between real-time and days of delay, depending on what the plot required, rather than on the actual distance.
 Although not explicitly stated on screen, this is why the speed of a subspace signal, unlike the one of an EM signal that always travels at light speed, depends on the amplification and therefore on the technology level and the density of subspace relays, as explained in the TNGTM.

-It is not a flaw of its general concept.
-But at one point the communicator was misused in an outrageous fashion, when Daniels told Archer how he could turn it into a holographic temporal transmitter using primitive tools in "Shockwave, Part II".
+It is not a flaw of its general concept, but at one point the communicator got misused in an outrageous fashion.
+Daniels told Archer how he could turn it into a holographic temporal transmitter using primitive tools in "Shockwave, Part II".
 This is just as if an engineer only has to be smart enough to turn a 19th century telegraph into a cell phone!!!

 Besides the hand-held devices, Enterprise NX-01 also has the typical fixed communication stations like on the NCC-1701, but the series doesn't become more realistic by repeating this peculiarity as an homage to TOS.
 Already back then it seemed impractical that everyone had to walk to a comm terminal, even if it was usually only a few steps away.
 It would have been much more convenient if portable communicators had been used aboard too, maybe a smaller version without a subspace transmitter.
 This, however, would have made TOS look even older.
 So it may be good to have an intra-ship communication system with fixed terminals, also in case someone is missing their communicator.

-Universal translator It has been pointed out very often that there must have been an invisible universal translator in many TOS episodes, and not only in TOS: "Metamorphosis" where such a device was consciously used.
-In TNG and the other series communication even with completely unknown aliens was never a problem.
+universal translator in many TOS episodes, and not only in TOS: "Metamorphosis" where such a device was used on purpose.
+In TNG and the other series, communication even with completely unknown aliens was never a problem.
 It was just assumed that the device could develop a translation matrix based on very few words.
 This failed in only two episodes, TNG: "Darmok" and DS9: "Sanctuary".

 It was a good idea (and a nice homage to TOS too) to make the universal translator of the 22nd century a portable device, as seen in ENT: "Broken Bow", "Civilization" and "Precious Cargo", and to rely just as well on the linguistic abilities of Hoshi Sato.
 On the other hand, most later episodes don't show difficulties like in "Fight or Flight" where the translator was realistically unreliable and slow.
 At least in "Extinction", there was a hint by T'Pol that the device would have to learn.
 Maybe, if the device is intelligent, it may be trained to generally learn alien languages faster.
 Then again, if the translator works perfectly for one language, this is no reason that it should be able to learn a completely different language faster.
 The occasional problems in TNG and DS9 should have occurred much more often in Enterprise.